CTCingithub/CLF_DigitalControlHybridSystem/README.md

-# CLF_DigitalControlHybridSystem
+# CLF design for Digital Sampling-Feedback Control Systems

-An attempt to utilize CLF theory for hybrid systems' stability problems
+This is an attempt to applying CLF theory on digital sampling-feedback control systems' stability problems handling.